canjs/canjs/view/mustache/doc/partials.md

 ## Passing Partials in Options

-Partials can resolve the context object that contain partial identifiers in them.
+Partials can resolve the context object that contains partial identifiers.
 For example:

 @codestart